apphx/Staring-Home-Task/README.md

     - no static code analsys needs to be appended (e.g. swiftlint)
     - no bundle/build analysis and report tools need to be appended (e.g. ipa size breakdown, unused code etc.)
     - no localization is needed; raw string values will be used
+    - given rudimental api responses and no persistent storage solution, domain models won't be constructed from dtos;

 ## Architecture